GSI-HPC/ltsm/README.md

 TSM server (e.g. inside a KVM) for a period of 30 days before the license expires.
 A complete installation and setup guide is provided at [TSM Server Installation Guide](http://web-docs.gsi.de/~tstibor/tsm/).

-To compile LTSMAPI/LTSMC, first clone the git repository first
+To compile *ltsmc* first clone the git repository
 ```
 git clone https://github.com/tstibor/ltsm
 ```